bitlogik/pyWalletConnect/README.md

 You need to call *open_session* immediately after to get the session request info.

 `.close()`
-Close the underlying WebSocket connection.
+Send a session close message (if v1), and close the underlying WebSocket connection.

 `.get_relay_url()`
 Give the URL of the WebSocket relay bridge.